gillesheinesch/LenoxBot-Docs/README.md

 - All documentation entries should be clear and understandable
 - Any newly created documentation entries must have the markdown format (.md at the end of the filename).

+## Create a pull request

+You can also help us to write and/or update documentation entries.
+After you edit a documentation entry, you have to create a pull request what you can do **[here](https://github.com/LenoxBot/LenoxBot-Docs/pulls)**.

 ## I found a typo, what can I do?

 We would be glad if you would let us know about this error by creating an issue report.